mre/fcat/README.md

 ## Installation

 Note: Only works on Linux.
-(But you can send me a pull request for other Operating Systems.)
+(But you can send me a pull request for other operating systems.)

 ```
 cargo install fcat